We will keep updating this page to ensure the latest guidance is being provided.

 Updated guidance for supervisors regarding the University’s Paid Administrative Leave is available at: https://aadocs.ucdavis.edu/your-resources/ucop_covid-19-leave-guidance-for-supervisors-of-academic-appointees.pdf.
 Please review these documents carefully and direct any questions to Kimberly DeLaughder (email@example.com), James DiCaprio (firstname.lastname@example.org) and Binnie Singh (email@example.com).
 Additional guidance regarding a form and process will be coming soon.

 - An Emergency Paid Administrative Leave Form (EPAL) for Academics or an Emergency Paid Sick Leave (EPSL) and/or Expanded Family & Medical Leave (EFML) form must be attached to all COVID-19 related leave requests submitted via MyInfoVault for documentation purposes and reporting.
-Please note: The COVID-related leave form will be available in MIV very soon.
-Until it is ready, the leave of absence may proceed since it is supervisor's authority; however, departments should retain all completed forms until the forms can be routed through MyInfoVault.
+Please note: The COVID-related leave form is now available in MIV.

 Questions may be directed to the Academic Affairs Academic Personnel team at firstname.lastname@example.org, or to Interim Director Kimberly DeLaughder at email@example.com.